HgAlexx/Hg.SaveHistory/README.md

 Just unzip and run executable!

-(or you can download the source code, examine and compile it yourself)
+(or you can download the source, examine and compile it yourself)

 ## Setup